sinch/ios-conferencecalling-so/readme.md

     return YES;
 }
 ```

-Pretty straight forward, look hat the host passed to the app and connect to the conference immediately.
+Take a look at what the host passed to the app, and connect to the conference immediately.

-Thats it, you can also download the app on itunes to try it out here
+Thats it!
+If you want to check out the finished version first, you can [download the app] (URL to Christian's app) on iTunes.